w35l3y/hassio-addons/whatsapp/README.md

     type: message
     value:
       to: nnnnnnnnnnnn  # receiver chatId (*)
-      body: your message goes here
+      body: Your message goes here
 ```
 (*) If you want to send a message to a group, then call "chatIds" to identity what is its `chatId`.<br />
 contact `chatId` usually is composed of IDD + DDD + PHONE NUMBER (numbers only) followed by "@c.us"<br />